 You can use your payroll data to analyse your gender pay gap.
 But why stop there?
 It’s important to ensure all your employees are paid fairly, so consider using the same principle to measure potential pay gaps in ethnicity and disability.

 Once you’ve uncovered any discrepancies in your pay equality, you can start addressing the gap and create an action plan.

-Remember, people analytics is only useful when it’s incorporated into business decisions.
+Remember, people analytics are only useful when they're incorporated into business decisions.